drop-games/eb-docs/docs/NFT.md

 Player also obtain extra swords from the Hyperblade Market or trough opening Loot Crates.
 Swords are then put into 7 tiers of increasing rarity, where the top ones are almost impossible to get by the regular means.

 Each sword has a unique, randomly generated, skin.
-Those skins can differ in 'wear level', color shade, or sporadicaly, sword can have a special property e.g. a blue static glow.
+Those skins can differ in 'wear level', color shade, or sporadically, sword can have a special property e.g. a blue static glow.
 On top of this, swords can be further customized with 'stickers' and such, thus adding to the variety of the sword pool.

 Additional metadata like 'kill-count' might be also integrated into the sword, so weapons now have their own history as well.